SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/G - Model Selection.md

 - more likely to be able to solve the required task
 - more likely to memorize the training data without solving the task

-**Simple models** can learn from the training data and are more likely to *generalize* over the entire sample space, assuming they don't underfit.
+**Simple models** can learn from the training data and are more likely to *generalize* over the entire sample space, assuming they don't underfit / under-learn.

 ## Overfitting

-Overfitting occurs when the training error of the network is driven to a very small value at the expense of test error.
+Overfitting occurs when the training error of the network is driven to a very small value at the expense of the test error.
 The network learns to respond correctly to the training inputs but is unable to generalize to produce correct outputs to novel inputs.

 ### Overcoming Overfitting

 #### Early Stopping

 The training of the network should be stopped when the test error starts to increase.
-Early stopping can be used in validation by stopping when the validation error is minimum.
+Early stopping can be used in training with a validation set by stopping when the validation error is minimum.

 #### Regularization of Weights

-During overfitting, some weights attain large values to reduce training error, which prevents the model for generalizing.
+During overfitting, some weights attain large values to reduce the training error, which prevents the model from generalizing.
 In order to avoid this, a penalty term (i.e. regularization term) is added to the cost function.

 $$
 J_1(\boldsymbol{W}, \boldsymbol{b}) = J(\boldsymbol{W}, \boldsymbol{b}) + \beta_1 \sum_{i,j} |w_{ij}| + \beta_2 \sum_{i,j} (w_{ij})^2